Coastal Maine Botanical Gardens: Expansion controversy

-In February 2017, the Gardens were warned of violations found the previous month at the site during a $30-million expansion — plans for which were made public in April 2016 Five months later, in July 2017, the State of Maine issued a formal Notice of Violation of four federal environmental laws: the Natural Resources Protection Act, the Erosion and Sedimentation Control Law, the Protection and Improvement of Waters Act and the Site Location of Development Act.
+In February 2017, the Gardens were warned of violations found the previous month at the site during a $30-million expansion — plans for which were made public in April 2016.
+In July 2017, the State of Maine issued a formal Notice of Violation of four federal environmental laws: the Natural Resources Protection Act, the Erosion and Sedimentation Control Law, the Protection and Improvement of Waters Act and the Site Location of Development Act.
 On at least four occasions, a third-party inspector witnessed "instances of unclean water in protected wetlands and significant vernal pools", as well as "inadequate steps being taken to prevent erosion; and the unlicensed construction of a 'plunge pool' in a freshwater wetland area".

 By the end of June 2017, erosion-control measures were in place, and a restoration plan for a wetland area was in progress.

 The Department of Environmental Protection notice stated that sets of the contractor's construction plans for the project were never approved by the State.
 The constructor was Wright-Ryan Construction.

 The expansion included a new visitor center with gift shop along with formal gardens and trails.
 Parking was also expanded, with the loss of a large number of white pine trees.

 To make the expansion possible, large areas of wetlands (including 6.2 acre of "critical terrestrial habitat of eight significant vernal pools") were permanently altered.
 Executive Director William Cullina clarified that, in some cases, "permanently altered" meant "improved".

 The Boothbay Region Water District and a neighboring family filed separate appeals of the project.
 The former dropped its opposition after the Gardens revised its plans to move its septic system.